Social Media Automation – The Ultimate Guide

 Given the increasing importance of social media, we now see a steady increase of social network automation tools as well.

 From a measly $100 million in 2009, it went to $1.65 billion in 2015.
 Today, more than 142,000+ businesses are using some sort of marketing automation software.

 Why should you use automation software?

-It’s obvious that these tools can help you out.
+It’s obvious that these social media automation tools can help you out.

 But in what way?

 Let’s check it out!